Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 Check out this video tutorial on how to customize your checkout form.

-Step 4: Build your checkout form by keeping the fields you need
+Step 4: Build your checkout form

 In this section, we’ll use AeroCheckout’s extensive form-builder to customize the fields.